crespire/portfolio-v2/README.md

 # Portfolio v2
-This is a Bridgetown based portfolio page.
-My intention is to deploy via Github Pages, and have it serve both of my personal pages.
+This is a Bridgetown based portfolio page, hosted on Github Pages.